AstroCB/BotCore/DOCS.md

 the following keys to the [login][1] function, so you will need to be able to access this information at runtime.

-Also keep in mind that the `EMAIL` and `PASSWORD` keys are only required for login if you do not have an active Facebook login session stored in BotCore (i.e. you have logged in recently, and Facebook hasn't decided to terminate your session yet).
+Also keep in mind that the `FACEBOOK_EMAIL` and `FACEBOOK_PASSWORD` keys are only required for login if you do not have an active Facebook login session stored in BotCore (i.e. you have logged in recently, and Facebook hasn't decided to terminate your session yet).
 BotCore caches your recent logins to prevent too many hard (username/password) logins, unless you use the `forceLogin` option.
-If you are using several bots with BotCore, consider storing your `EMAIL` and `PASSWORD` keys with only one of them, and only using your `MEMCACHIER_` variables to log in from other bots.
+If you are using several bots with BotCore, consider storing your `FACEBOOK_EMAIL` and `FACEBOOK_PASSWORD` keys with only one of them, and only using your `MEMCACHIER_` variables to log in from other bots.

 Type: [Object][39]